 Image Credit: Today

 Cast iron is a very resistant material.
 Generally, these pots are used to cook all those foods that require fairly long cooking.
-To remove the burnt from the cast iron pots or pans, equip it with coarse salt and sprinkle it on the bottom.
+To remove the burnt from the cast iron pots or pans, equip them with coarse salt and sprinkle it on the bottom.
 With the help of a soft sponge, rub well for a few minutes and then rinse well under a jet of warm water.
 Dry and put a drop of oil on the bottom, rub with absorbent paper and, if necessary, remove the rust that has formed by passing the juice of lemon always with the paper.
 Never store your wet cast iron pots and pans, as they run the risk of rusting, so always dry the surface with a soft cloth.

 You can also proceed by putting the pot on the stove after filling it with water if the encrustation is particularly difficult to remove.
 This will make it easier to eliminate residues and encrustations.